 Does radon cause cancer?

-Long-term exposure to radon can lead to lung cancer.
-Radon gas in the air breaks down to other radioactive elements (radon progeny).
-Radon progeny are tiny radioactive particles that can lodge in the lining of the lungs, where they continue to break down into other radioactive elements by releasing radiation.
-The radiation released in this “radioactive decay” process can damage lung cells and eventually lead to lung cancer.
+Being exposed to radon for a long period of time can lead to lung cancer.
+Radon gas in the air breaks down into tiny radioactive elements (radon progeny) that can lodge in the lining of the lungs, where they can give off radiation.
+This radiation can damage lung cells and eventually lead to lung cancer.

 Cigarette smoking is by far the most common cause of lung cancer in the United States, but radon is the second leading cause.
 Scientists estimate that about 20,000 lung cancer deaths per year are related to radon.

-Some studies have suggested that radon exposure may be linked to other types of cancer as well.
-But the evidence for such links has been inconsistent and not nearly as strong as it is for lung cancer.
-Because radon and its progeny are absorbed mainly by inhaling, and because the alpha particles they give off travel only a short distance, it is unlikely they would affect other tissues in the body.
+Some studies have suggested that radon exposure may be linked to other types of cancer as well, such as childhood leukemia.
+But the evidence for such links has been mixed and not nearly as strong as it is for lung cancer.
+Because radon and its progeny are absorbed mainly by inhaling, and because the radiation they give off travels only a short distance, it is unlikely that radon would affect other tissues in the body.

 The evidence that radon causes lung cancer comes from studies in people and studies done in the lab.